Page cover

 Editing Production Batches

-Select the product in the Production Batches list, click on the 3 dots on the right of the page, and select Edit Production.
-The Edit Production Batch page will show.
+Select the product in the Production Runs list, click on the 3 dots on the top right, and select Edit Production.

 Edit any fields required in the same way as Adding a Production Batch above.